 9. Add raw sliced tofu to any cooked veggie dish, or sauce, and it'll soak up the flavors.
 Tofu goes well with stir fried greens, especially if you throw in a few spices, like cumin, turmeric, ginger, or garlic

 10. Store unused raw tofu in a tub of water tightly sealed for up to a week.
-Change the water once or twice to keep it fresh.
-Store fried or baked tofu in the frig for up to 2 days.
+Change the water every day or two to keep it fresh.
+Store fried or baked tofu in the frig for up to 3 days.

 Adult Serving Size: 1/4 of a block of tofu, or 3 - 4 oz